Some colleges require or recommend students take admissions tests in order to apply or be eligible for scholarships.

 Colleges use scores from admissions tests, also known as college entrance exams, to help evaluate if a student is ready to do college-level work.
 The most common college entrance exams are the SAT and ACT.

 Some colleges require students to take the tests and submit their scores as part of their application.
 If a college requires you to send test scores, they will accept them from either the SAT or the ACT.
+Due to coronavirus, most colleges, incuding all Oregon colleges, have relaxed their testing requirements for students applying to start in the fall of 2021.

 There are a few key differences between the tests.
 These differences can help you decide which test might be right for you: